 If you cannot attend, we require 1 business day’s notice prior to the appointment.
-If you do not cancel your appointment or do not attend the consultation, a cancellation fee of up to 50% of the appointment may be charged.
+If you do not cancel your appointment or do not attend the consultation, a cancellation fee of up to 50% of the appointment may be charged (at the discretion of your doctor).
 This cancellation fee will need to be addressed prior to further appointments being made.

 We understand there may requirements to contact your Paediatrician outside of scheduled appointments, to provide more information or to ask follow up questions.
 Northern Beaches Paediatrics will pass on any message we receive directly to your Doctor so they can follow up with you.
 We do not provide direct email or phone contact details.

-Please be aware that our Doctors are only in rooms on certain days.
-Our Doctors also take annual leave for periods in the year.
+Please be aware that the Doctors are only in rooms on certain days.
+The Doctors also take annual leave for periods in the year.
 Northern Beaches Paediatrics is also closed for periods during the year, such as public holidays or over the Christmas and early New Year period.